ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 ## Writing to a Cloudant database
 {: #openwhisk_catalog_cloudant_write}

-You can use an action to store a document in a Cloudant database called `testdb`.
+You can use an Action to store a document in a Cloudant database called `testdb`.
 Make sure that this database exists in your Cloudant account.

-1. Store a document by using the `write` action in the package binding you created previously.
+1. Store a document by using the `write` Action in the package binding you created previously.
 Be sure to replace `/_/myCloudant` with your package name.

   ```
   wsk action invoke /_/myCloudant/write --blocking --result --param dbname testdb --param doc "{\"_id\":\"heisenberg\",\"name\":\"Walter White\"}"